-Many of our Scottish forebears sought poor relief from the Church or the state in straitened times.
+Many of our Scottish ancestors sought poor relief from the Church or the state in straitened times.
 The resulting records can assist us in identifying times of ancestral adversity, and in some cases an approximate date of death for our forebears when the payments ceased.

 Prior to 1845, the kirk session records and parish accounts of many Church of Scotland parishes are filled with notices about the distribution of money to the poor.
 Some were one-off payments; others received support over many years.